liamzdenek/sourcegraph-application/memory-bank/activeContext.md

    - **Rationale**: Serverless, scalable, and consistent performance
    - **Considerations**: Need to design efficient access patterns and manage costs

+4. **Authentication Strategy**:
+   - **Decision**: Using a service account with credentials passed as environment variables
+   - **Rationale**: Simplifies authentication flow and aligns with real-world usage
+   - **Considerations**: Need to manage credential security and rotation

 ### Technical Considerations

 1. **GitHub API Integration**:
    - How to handle rate limiting for large repositories
    - Strategies for efficient repository scanning
-   - Managing OAuth token security and refresh
+   - Managing service account credentials securely

 2. **Claude 3.7 Integration**:
    - Prompt engineering for effective code analysis
    - Handling large codebases within token limits
-   - Validating generated fixes for correctness
+   - Storing and displaying message threads

 3. **Job Processing**:
-   - Handling long-running jobs within Lambda constraints
+   - Handling long-running jobs with AWS Batch
    - Implementing retry and error recovery mechanisms
    - Managing parallel processing for efficiency

 4. **Security Considerations**:
-   - Securing GitHub OAuth tokens
+   - Securing GitHub service account credentials
    - Limiting repository access to specified patterns
    - Protecting against injection attacks in generated code

 ### Open Questions

 1. **Scope Limitations**:
-   - What specific vulnerability types should be supported initially?
+   - What specific prompt types should be supported initially?
    - How complex should the fix generation logic be?
    - What level of user customization should be supported?